Genius ERP: ready out-of-the-box for custom manufacturing.

 Modern ERP solutions not only include manufacturing, supply chain management, and financial and accounting capabilities, but they also can have advanced reporting and business intelligence, sales force and marketing automation, CRM management, and project management functionalities.

-An ERP will increase a manufacturer's performance by increasing productivity, as well as by optimizing both its resource planning, and its operation as a whole.
+An ERP will increase a manufacturer's performance by increasing productivity versus an MRP system, as well as by optimizing both its resource planning, and its operation as a whole.

 With all this talk of ERPs, don’t lose focus on what an MRP can do for a manufacturing business.
 MRPs give you control over your manufacturing processes and include powerful tools for production scheduling, managing bills of materials and inventory, machine capacity scheduling, demand forecasting, and quality assurance.
 It’s important to note that ERPs didn’t replace MRPs, and some small manufacturers may only want and need an MRP to help them manage their manufacturing processes.

 In fact, ERP systems that are built for manufacturers will include MRP as a module within the ERP system.
+Here is the difference between an ERP versus an MRP.
 In this way, manufacturers are able to take full advantage of the important functions, features and capabilities that MRPs have to offer, but also have access to the broader functionalities included with ERP systems.
 ERP systems are excellent business tools for small- to mid-sized manufacturers that are growing their business, and need a better way to handle all of their business processes.

 The ERPs of today are also extremely flexible and can be customized to your unique business needs.
 ERP vendors now offer a variety of tools, features and functionalities, designed to meet the distinctive needs and challenges of different industries.

-ERPs are truly the workhorse of the manufacturing industry and can help you realize your goals and grow your business.
+ERPs (Enterprise Resource Planning) are truly the workhorse of the manufacturing industry and can help you realize your goals and grow your business.
 As a manufacturer, you should take advantage of the flexibility and tailored solutions that an ERP can offer you.

 Doing things faster, better and with more consistency is the ultimate endgame for manufacturers.
 ERPs help you increase your shop’s efficiency because they help you do everything better.
 For example, you’ll manage your inventory with greater accuracy and schedule your shop with greater precision.
-And by improving all of your tasks and business processes you will become a more efficient and productive operation.
+And by improving all of your tasks and business processes with a better inventory management you will become a more efficient and productive operation.

 ERPs let your entire operation work off of the same centralized shared database.
 This opens the door to collaboration as it makes it easy for your staff to share information and data quickly and easily with each other.
 ERPs let you break down information silos and create a more open, transparent, and collaborative workplace.